MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VI-Farm-Credit-Administration/subchapter-B-Farm-Credit-System/part-628-Capital-Adequacy-System-Institutions/subpart-D-RiskWeighted-Assets-Standardized-Approach/subjectgroup-ECFR39d126e68b1d0a6-Disclosures/section-628.63.md

 (2) Total risk-weighted assets, including the different regulatory adjustments and deductions needed to calculate total risk-weighted assets;

-(3) Regulatory capital ratios during the transition period, including a description of all the regulatory capital elements and all regulatory adjustments and deductions needed to calculate the numerator and denominator of each capital ratio during the transition period; and
+(3) [Reserved]

-(4) A reconciliation of regulatory capital elements as they relate to its balance sheet in any audited consolidated financial statements.
+(4) A reconciliation of regulatory capital elements using month-end balances as they relate to its balance sheet in any applicable audited consolidated financial statements.
+The reconciliation must include a statement that compliance with the regulatory capital requirements outlined in subpart B of this part is determined using average daily balances for the most recent 3 months.

 Table 1 to § 628.63 - Scope of Application